louiss0/ts-x-snippets/README.md

 <!--
 > Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
+This is an exclellent way to show off your extension!
 We recommend short, focused animations that are easy to follow. -->

 ## Requirements